rc-kid/rckid/HARDWARE.md

 ### Headset Antenna

 The headset antenna is described in the antenna datasheet, page 19.
 Headset ground is connected to gnd via 270nH inductor as per the datasheet and to the FMI pin via a 100pF capacitor.

-> TODO ESD protection diode
+To insulate the ground antenna, ferrite beads are installed on both left and right audio outputs, as well as the headphone detection line.

 > TODO the module has additional 6.8nH inductor from the gnd to the pin as well as a larger, 1nF capacitor.
 Why?

 ### Embedded antenna